rblack42/sphinxcontrib-pylit/rst/introduction/01-project-setup.rst

 PyPi_ Setup
 ***********

 This project will be released on PyPi_ which is where most Python public projects are found.
 In order to use the standard **pip** tool to install this project package, we need to add a **setup.py** file and tweak our **.gitignore** file.

 ..  note::

     These steps are detailed in `Minimal Structure`_.
+You must also register on PyPi_ to use their system.

 Here is a start on the **setup.py** file:

 ..  literalinclude::   /_examples/setup-01.py

+With this file in place, we can register the project on PyPi_ and make sure the project name is available.
+PyPi_ now uses a new tool, **twine** to manage uploading projects.
+Here are the commands use to set things up:

+..  code-block:: shell

+    $ pip install twine
+    $ python setyp.py build sdist bdist_wheel
+    $ twine upload -r testpypy dist/*

+This uploads the project tot he **testpypi** website.
+If things look good there, we can do an "official" upload as follows:

+..  code-block:: shell

+    $ twine upload dist/*

+Once you complete this step, your project is properly registered on the PyPi_ system and users can use **pip** to install the project code.

+Finally, we need to add a few more settings to the **.gitignore** file to keep directories used in  publishing the project on PyPi_ out of our repository:

+..  literalinclude::    /_examples/gitignore-02
+    :caption: .gitignore

+Now, we are ready for some testing work!